aemilano/FunPy/Percolation Simulator/README.md

 ## Limitations

-> The program can only create grids where the minimum number of rows/columns is 3,
+> The program will create grids where the minimum number of rows/columns is 3 and
-> while the maximum number is 9.
+> the maximum number is 9.

 ---